Council on Older Persons (COOP)

 - Tracey N. Mason, Administrator, Cuyahoga County Division of Senior and Adult Services

-- Mary McNamara, LISW- S, Director, Cleveland Department of Aging, an Aging and Disability Resource Center
+- Mary McNamara, LISW- S, Director, City of Cleveland Department of Aging

-- Elizabeth Silver, Director of Public Relations and Marketing, Menorah Park Center for Senior Living
+- Beth Silver, Director of Public Relations and Marketing, Menorah Park

 - Michelle Simko, Project Director, AARP Senior Community Service Employment Program

-- April Vince, Case Management Specialist, Cuyahoga County Board of Health
+- April Vince, Program Manager, CDC Overdose Data to Action, Cuyahoga County Board of Health

-- Danny R. Williams, JD, MNO, President & CEO, Eliza Bryant Village
+- Danny R. Williams, JD, MNO, LNHA, President & CEO, Eliza Bryant Village

 - Victoria Winbush, Ph.D., MSSA, MPH, Cleveland State University